TH-ACE22/LefatshelaronaBackEnd/README.md

-🛰️ Lefatshe Larona BackEnd
+# 🛰️ Lefatshe Larona BackEnd

-The Lefatshe Larona BackEnd powers the core logic and data services for the Lefatshe Larona platform — a system designed to manage and deliver reliable, scalable, and secure backend functionality for our application ecosystem.
+The **Lefatshe Larona BackEnd** powers the server-side logic and data services for the Lefatshe Larona platform.

-🚀 Overview

-This backend provides RESTful APIs to support the Lefatshe Larona frontend and mobile applications.
+It delivers secure, scalable, and reliable APIs for web and mobile applications.

+---

+## 🚀 Overview

-It handles user authentication, data storage, and business logic for various modules such as user management, content delivery, and analytics.
+This backend provides RESTful APIs to support various application modules including user management, data storage, and analytics.
+It serves as the foundation for the Lefatshe Larona ecosystem.

+---

+## 🧩 Tech Stack

+- **Language:** java **
+- **Framework:** Spingboot**
+- **Database:** MongoDB  **